heavyblotto/memorativa/docs/readme.md

     The app uses AI to extract the content from the bookmark and then stores it in the memory palace.
     - I go to my memory palace and I see the the content I submitted in the Sun hall (default view).
     - As I navigate through the memory palace, I can see the content I submitted in the context of the memory palace.
-2. Users employ lenses to explore the content in different ways.
+2. Users use different halls in the memory palace to explore the content in different ways:
+    - Solar hall (default view): overall view of the memory palace and its contents.
+    - Lunar hall: personal content collections.
+    - Mercury hall: reference connections.
+    - Venus hall: aesthetic attributes.
+    - Mars hall: active practice records.
+    - Jupiter hall: teaching materials.
+    - Saturn hall: historical archives.
-3. Users cultivate a memory palace that curates ideas, notes, media and other content, while simultaneously navigating through a universe of symbolic lenses that provide a deeper symbolic understanding of the content.
+4. Users cultivate a memory palace that curates ideas, notes, media and other content, while simultaneously navigating through a universe of symbolic lenses that provide a deeper symbolic understanding of the content.
-4. Users level-up the memory palace architecture to suit their needs.
+5. Users level-up the memory palace architecture to suit their needs.
-5. Users use notations, analysis, and divinatory methods to analyze the content and gain a deeper symbolic understanding of the content.
+7. Users use notations, analysis, and divinatory methods to analyze the content and gain a deeper symbolic understanding of the content.
-6. Users customize lenses and behavior of the memory palace to suit their needs.
+8. Users customize lenses and behavior of the memory palace to suit their needs.
+9. Memorativa notifies users of astrological events and planetary hours, and can automatically add content to the memory palace based on the astrological events and planetary hours.
+10. User consults their content inventory and can see all of the content they have submitted to the memory palace, sorted by keyword, title,submission date, tags,category, method, platform, and other metadata.

 ## Memory Palaces
 Users create a memory palace that curates ideas, notes, media and other content, while simultaneously navigating through a universe of symbolic lenses that provide a deeper symbolic understanding of the content.
 The application's core architecture integrates traditional memory palace techniques (method of loci) with dynamic symbolic influences (by default, Ficino's astrological memory system) to create a living space where content can be stored, explored, and shared.